 Many experts agree such a culture change is necessary to reduce injuries to healthcare workers and patients, the ANA noted.

-Flu Shot for Nurses Should be Voluntary, head of B.C.’s Union States
+Flu Shot for Nurses Should be Voluntary, Head of B.C.’s Union States (Globe and Mail)

 As president of the British Columbia Nurses’ Union, Debra McPherson is the public face of a labour group that represents about 32,000 nurses and health-care workers across the province.